 Babies!
 Who doesn’t love babies?
-Babies are the most beautiful gift from God.
+Babies are the most beautiful gift of God.
 Not only is the whole event of giving birth to a baby happening but it also gives us a reality check of how powerful Allah is to create a human body out of nothing but a pea-sized cell.

-Call to Prayer in the Ears: After holding the baby, say the call to prayer in his or her ears as it is a declaration of faith and gives protection from the devil along with making the baby relaxed and comfortable.
+2-Call to Prayer in the Ears: After holding the baby, say the call to prayer in his or her ears as it is a declaration of faith and gives protection from the devil along with making the baby relaxed and comfortable.

-Tahneek: Then a small piece of the date first softened and then should be put into the baby’s mouth so that the baby starts moving his jaw and his mouth becomes more active, helping him during breastfeed by the mother.
+3-Tahneek: Then a small piece of the date first softened and then should be put into the baby’s mouth so that the baby starts moving his jaw and his mouth becomes more active, helping him during breastfeed by the mother.

 It is not compulsory but of course shows a great sign of happiness and thankfulness by the parents, to Allah.
 A single sheep is slaughtered on the birth of a girl whereas two are slaughtered for a boy.

-Pray to Allah: Lastly, pray to Allah for the well-being of your child and raise him or her in the best possible manner.
+6-Pray to Allah: Lastly, pray to Allah for the well-being of your child and raise him or her in the best possible manner.
 May Allah bless all the newborn children and give them a happy and wealthy life.